TuringLang/Turing-Workshop/2023-MRC-BSU-and-UKHSA/Part-3-Case-Study-JuliaBUGS/presentation.md

 ## **Current Status and Caveats**

-- `JuliaBUGS` is still in its early stage
+- `JuliaBUGS` is in early development.
+Bugs and discrepancies with `BUGS` may exist.
-- Although we have tested on most of the Volume I examples from OpenBUGS, there will still be some rough edges
-  - Please report any bugs you find to the GitHub repo
-- We haven't optimised the compiler to handle very large models
+- The compiler is not optimized for large models.
-- The first time you run the `compile` function, it may take a while to see the result, but following calls will be much faster
+- Initial `compile` function calls may be slow, but subsequent calls will be faster.
-- Inference is supported by implementing the `LogDensityProblem` interface
-  - HMC/NUTS from `AdvancedHMC.jl` is supported
-  - MH algorithms from `AdcanvedMH.jl` is supported
+- Inference is supported via the `LogDensityProblem` interface with HMC/NUTS from `AdvancedHMC.jl` and MH algorithms from `AdvancedMH.jl`.
-  - We are working on implementing algorithms so that the graphical structure can be exploited
+- We are working on exploiting the graphical structure for implementing algorithms.

 ---

 ## **Future Plans**

-Call for Collaboration
+- Optimize the compiler to handle larger models efficiently
+- Extend inference support with more algorithms and more efficient implementations
+- Continue testing and debugging

+# **Collaborate with us!**